University of Washington School of Nursing: History

 In 1964, Dean Mary Tschudin, Dr. Katherine Hoffman, and Dr. Marjorie Batey developed a nursing research program with grant funding that aimed to define nursing as a research-based discipline.
 Research funding for the school increased from $26,000 per year in 1969 to more than $930,000 in 1976.
 In 1969, the school was the birthplace of Madeleine Leininger's Primex concept which emphasized the expanded role of nurses in providing primary care and preventative services.
 Dean Rheba de Tornyay developed the school's first PhD in nursing science in 1977 and the first recipient was Marcia Killien in 1982.
 In the late 1970s, Dr. Betty Giblin established the Sleep Research Laboratory, the first of its kind in the United States.

 The school has been top-ranked nationally "in all surveys of schools of nursing conducted since 1984", an unprecedented 27 years without a break.
 In 2011, U.S. News & World Report rated it in a three-way tie for the top spot with Johns Hopkins University and the University of Pennsylvania.
-US News & World Report 2020 Best Nursing Schools: Doctor of Nursing Practice ranked UW fourth in the country.
+U.S. News & World Report 2020 Best Nursing Schools: Doctor of Nursing Practice ranked UW fourth in the country.

-In 2011, the Seattle Times reported low morale and "internal strife" ... "with separate departments and specialty areas pitted against one another and the school as a whole.
-The situation was also exacerbated by budget cuts.
-Dean Marla Salmon tendered her resignation in May 2011 after three years in the post.
-Azita Emami was named Dean of UW School of Nursing starting July 1, 2013.
-Dr. Emami had been the dean at Seattle University from 2008–2013.
+In 2011, the Seattle Times reported low morale and "internal strife" ... "within the school the situation was also exacerbated by budget cuts.
+Dean Marla Salmon tendered her resignation in May of the same year.
+Dr. Azita Emami was named Dean of UW School of Nursing starting July 1, 2013.

+In 2020, Premera Blue Cross awarded the University of Washington a $4.7 million grant to establish the Rural Nursing Health Initiative.
+This initiative places nursing students in rural clinical practices across Washington State.

+Emami left the position in 2023 to become dean of the Yale School of Nursing.
+In 2023, Allison Webel was named interim executive dean, effective August 1, following Emami’s departure.
+In 2024, the University of Washington announced Hilaire Thompson as the next executive dean of the School of Nursing effective August 1, 2024.